 Sensory notes: Off-white/cream in color; Thick, almost chewy texture; Tastes of sweet, fresh spring flowers in your mouth

 About Geteme: The Geteme tree flourishes in high altitudes like Ethiopia, and its flora is a favorite among bees.
-Many coffee farmers plant Geteme to provide shade to their trees as well as to fence off their farms and homes.
+Many farmers manage their wild coffee trees under the shade of Geteme trees, which can tower 20-30 meters high.